hannahwilbert/L3Networks1/src/products/managed-networks.md

 metaKeywords: 'Managed networks, Network services, Network operations, SD-WAN solutions, Cloud networking, Connectivity, Unified communications'
 socialImage: /images/social/og_NetworksConnectivity.png
 mainTitle: '<span class="text-teal-400">Networks &amp; Connectivity</span>: Powering Your Business with Reliable, Secure Solutions'
-subtitle: 'Simplify, Secure, and Optimize Your Network Infrastructure with L3 Networks'
+subtitle: 'Simplify, secure, and optimize your network infrastructure with L3 Networks, delivered through <span class="text-teal-400">Elevate</span>, our structured framework for predictable performance and measurable results.'
 prodtitle: 'Why Partner with L3 Networks for <span class="text-teal-400">Connectivity</span>'
 prodbody: |
   <p>Your network is the foundation of your business, connecting teams, systems, and customers.
 Managing performance, scalability, and security requires structure, and Elevate provides that balance.</p>

-  <p class="mt-6">Every connectivity engagement at L3 Networks is guided by the Elevate Framework.
+  <p class="mt-6">Every connectivity engagement at L3 Networks is guided by the <span class="text-teal-400">Elevate Framework</span>.
 It brings consistency, accountability, and clarity to network management.
 Elevate ensures each layer of your environment, from connectivity and routing to cloud access and identity, evolves in measurable stages of improvement.</p>

 valueProps:
   - icon: /images/lucide/network.svg